GerryButton/hello-world/Sub3/GETTING-STARTED.md

 ![Sample Application](./media/sample-app.png)

-The following sections describe the commands
+The following sections describe the commands and further details can be found in [Configuration-Files](Configuration-Files.md)

 ### Everyone